What Blake Shelton and Gwen Stefani's Marriage License Reveals About Their Wedding Date - E! Online

 There's no doubt about it.
 One of Hollywood's most beloved couples is preparing to say "I do."

-E!
-News can confirm a marriage license was issued for Blake Shelton and Gwen Stefani on June 29.
-According to documents obtained by E!
+Blake Shelton and Gwen Stefani applied for their marriage license on June 29.
+According to official documents obtained by E!
 News, the license was requested in Johnston, Okla.
-And while exact details about the couple's upcoming wedding remain top secret, the marriage license is good for 10 days after being issued.
+While exact details about the couple's upcoming wedding remain top secret, the marriage license is good for 10 days after being issued.

 Is anyone else thinking a Fourth of July weekend wedding is in our future?